Skip to main content

 Verify your install

-Run the diagnostic tool to confirm every component is wired up:
+Run the diagnostic tool to confirm the CLI, prerequisites, and local config are wired up:

 Environment variables